Please help to share the Knowledge >>

 EFIE -

-Everyone who want to save fuel and really increase his MPG using HHO device need to know this: Car computer (ECU) ruins fuel saving by injecting more fuel than necessary when using HHO.
+Everyone who want to save fuel and increase his MPG using HHO system need to know this: Car computer (ECU) ruins fuel saving by injecting more fuel than necessary when using HHO.
 Luckily solution is found:

-The most accurate way (and the most recommended in my
+The most accurate way (and the most recommended)

-opinion) to make your car burn less gas when using
+to make your car burn less gas when using a HHO device

-your oxygen sensor and the ECU (car’s computer).
-The EFIE
+your oxygen sensors and the ECU (car’s computer).

 Principles of work (technical details):